It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 How to Reduce Injuries

-Until that happens, the best thing you can do is to condition your body by doing Reformer Pilates regularly and see a physiotherapist to have your biomechanics checked.
+Until that happens, the best thing you can do is to condition your body by doing Reformer Pilates regularly and seeing a physiotherapist so you can have your biomechanics checked.
 And find a pair of shoes that feels best for you.

 - Pollard CD, Ter Har JA, Hannigan JJ, Norcross MF.
 Influence of Maximal Running Shoes on Biomechanics Before and After a 5K Run.
 Orthop J Sports Med.
 2018;6(6):2325967118775720.
 Published 2018 Jun 7. doi:10.1177/2325967118775720